simonw/shot-scraper/README.md

   --quality INTEGER      Save as JPEG with this quality, e.g. 80 --wait INTEGER         Wait this many milliseconds before taking the
                          screenshot
+  -i, --interactive      Interact with the page in a browser before taking the
+                         shot
   --help                 Show this message and exit.
 ```
 <!-- [[[end]]] -->